Triclysm/Previewer-Legacy/README.md

 Triclysm is an environment for developing and controlling animations on real-world three dimensional displays (LED cubes).
 Triclysm, itself written in C++ (using SDL/OpenGL) provides a 3D preview of the LED cube itself and various debugging interfaces for developing animations.
 Furthermore, it allows you to stream animations in real-time over any interface (e.g. your home network over Wi-Fi, [example video](https://www.youtube.com/watch?v=aIJNYIJbbjw)) to a physical LED cube, and future work will also include a music visualizer.

 Triclysm works on Windows, Linux, and OSX, and requires SDL and OpenGL support.
 Firmware for Atmel microcontrollers will be provided in the future, as well as hardware schematics for building a physical LED cube (more information coming soon).

+Note that this is the legacy version of Triclysm Previewer.
+A new version is in development, which will use SDL2 and have modern OpenGL support, as well as a proper GUI (instead of using the scripting console included now).
+The new version of Triclysm will also use Python as the animation scripting language instead of Lua.

 -------